-- 1. Businesses for the transportation of passengers or freight or personal vehicles that use battery electric vehicle include: - (1) Travelled area for battery electric vehicles - (2) Other facilities such as gas stations, automotive repair shop, and service stations, etc., where the charging station is not within the scope of the project - 2.
+- 1. Businesses for the transportation of freight that use BEVs include: - (1) Travelled area for BEVs - (2) Other facilities such as gas stations, automotive repair shop, and service stations, etc., where the charging station is not within the scope of the project - 2.
 Conditions governing the operation of a service business (such as tax rates, regulations)